 Every hour, there are up to three Intercity Express (ICE) trains available, which reach speeds up to 300 kilometers per hour.
 The Eurocity (EC) train has more stops, but should be less expensive.
 Depending on the time of day you travel and whether you opt for a direct train or a route where you have to change trains, one-way tickets are between €24 and €80.
 You can buy your tickets online or at the railway station.

 Besides being efficient, modern, and reliable, the train has another advantage: It will bring you right into the heart of Cologne, and the first thing you’ll see when you step out of Cologne’s Central Station is the grand Cologne Cathedral, one of Germany’s most famous landmarks.

-Base rates vary wildly depending on the time of year, duration of rental, the age of the driver, destination, and location of rental.
+Base rates vary wildly depending on the time of year, the duration of the rental, the age of the driver, destination, and location of rental.
 Shop around to find the best price.
-Note that charges usually do not include the 16% Value Added Tax (VAT), registration fee, or any airport fees (but do include the required third-party liability insurance).
-These additional fees may equal up to 25% of the daily rental.
+Note that charges usually do not include the 19 percent Value Added Tax (VAT), registration fee, or any airport fees (but do include the required third-party liability insurance).
+These additional fees may equal up to 25 percent of the daily rental.

 Despite being almost totally destroyed during World War II, Cologne today is a completely rebuilt city and the fourth largest in Germany.
 Much has been preserved and the city has a lot to explore, like the UNESCO-recognized Cologne Cathedral, which took over 600 years to build, and the medieval gates and walls.
 Next to the cathedral, visit the Romano-Germanic Museum to learn more about the city's beginnings as an outpost of the Roman empire.
 Cologne is also home to one of Europe's oldest universities, the University of Cologne, established in 1388.